Tom Murphy Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender the most home runs in baseball (83 total, 1.7 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (85 total, 1.7 per game).

-- Medina makes the start for the Athletics, his fourth of the season.
-He is 0-2 with a 6.88 ERA and 15 strikeouts through 17 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Arizona Diamondbacks, when he went six innings, allowing three earned runs while giving up three hits.
+- In his last appearance on Saturday, the lefty went five innings against the Houston Astros, giving up three earned runs while surrendering five hits.

-- In three games this season, the 24-year-old has amassed a 6.88 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .235 to his opponents.
+- The 25-year-old has a 6.85 ERA and 7.6 strikeouts per nine innings across nine games this season, while allowing a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.